 Over the years our fundraising efforts have allowed us to give grants to local community organizations that help people in need.
-Some of the groups which have recently received grants from us are: Bay Area Rescue Mission, Community Alliance for Learning (Writer Coach Connection), Contra Costa Family Justice Alliance, Dirt World (Bay Area BMXers), Early Childhood Mental Health, I Care, NIAD Art Center, The Quinan Street Project, Read Aloud, Richmond Art Center, Rosie the Riveter Trust, San Pablo Committee on Aging, Ujima Family Recovery Services, West Contra Costa Salesian Boys and Girls Club, West County Adult Day/Alzheimer's Respite Care Center, West County Reads, YMCA of the East Bay.
+Some of the groups which have recently received grants from us are: Bay Area Rescue Mission, Community Alliance for Learning (Writer Coach Connection), Contra Costa Family Justice Alliance, Dirt World (Bay Area BMXers), Early Childhood Mental Health, Pinole Community Players, The Quinan Street Project, Read Aloud Program, Richmond Art Center, Rosie The Riveter Trust, San Pablo Committee on Aging, West Contra Costa Salesian Boys and Girls Club, West County Adult Day/Alzheimer Respite Care Center, West County Reads, West Contra Costa YMCA/YMCA of the East Bay.

 In addition to the grants we give out to community groups, there are three individual awards.

 VIOLET RICHARDSON AWARD: A teenager (14-18 ) is honored for community service.
 Both she and the organization with which she is involved are awarded $1,000 each.

 LIVE YOUR DREAM: This $5,000 award given by the SI/Richmond club assists a woman, who has the primary financial responsibility for her family, to obtain the skills, training and education necessary to improve her employment status and standard of living.

 HIGH SCHOOL SCHOLARSHIPS: In the spring, we will give four $5,000 scholarships to local high school graduating seniors who are heading to college.

 In 2018, after all of our fundraising hard work, it was very rewarding to hear the recipients share their plans for their grants.
 In 2018 we awarded over $40,000 to 15 community organizations.